 Strengthening local diagnostic capacities

-Diagnostic kits that are essential for identifying patients and implementing effective quarantine measures were sent to fourteen laboratories in thirteen countries between March and June.
+24 diagnostic kits that are essential for identifying patients and implementing effective quarantine measures were sent to fourteen laboratories in thirteen countries as early as March 2020.

 A program of training and technology transfer was set up to support local laboratories in performing these tests: transmission of operating procedures and WHO recommendations on biosafety, dispatch of protective equipment and disinfectants, and organization of training teleconferences with each laboratory.